 A facial serum with vitamin C is a potent skincare treatment.
 In one of its derivative forms, vitamin C penetrates the surface layers of the skin to stimulate collagen production and protect from damaging environmental factors, like ultraviolet rays.

-Try Skin Food Organics Vitamin C Serum With COQ10, Frankincense, Turmeric & Wild Orange
+Try our Vitamin C Serum with COQ10 Frankincense, Turmeric & Wild Orange

 Tetrahexyldecyl Ascorbate is a stable, oil-soluble form of Vitamin C, used in cosmetics, personal care products and anti-aging products because of its ability to increase collagen levels, reduce melanin production, brighten skin, and repair the effects of UV exposure and other environmental damage.
 It is also considered to be more potent than L-asorbic acid and other Vitamin C compounds, and has a higher rate of penetration (because it is lipid soluble, like human skin) than other derivatives; it also has a higher rate of conversion to vitamin C within the dermis.

 Coenzyme Q10 (CoQ10) is a vitamin-like substance produced by the human body and is necessary for the basic functioning of cells.
 It's is an antioxidant that helps neutralize harmful free radicals, one of the causes of aging.
 Stress, aging or some medications can cause a natural decline in CoQ10 and in most people over thirty, levels of CoQ10 in the skin are below optimum, resulting in lesser ability to produce collagen, elastin and other important skin molecules.
 As a small molecule that can easily penetrate the skin, CoQ10 may boost skin repair and regeneration and reduce free radical damage.
 According to a 1999 study in Germany, CoQ10 has the beneficial effect of preventing photoaging and wrinkles, most notably crows feet around the eyes.